louie-jones-strong/template-python-package/README.md

 # template-python-package
-Template repository for storing, testing, linting, building and releasing a python package
+Template repository for storing, testing, linting, packaging and releasing a python package